Eunovo/superbackend/packages/core/src/plugins/authorization/README.md

 A principal is a logged in user.
 It contains all the neccessary fields required to determine it's authority.
 Access is granted to a Principal.
 The Principal model must have a `role: Role!` containing it's role.
-All CRUD methods accept a `Context` object which may the principal.
+All CRUD methods accept a `Context` object which may contain the principal.
 ```graphql
 """
 @model